diegopaiva1/street-view-randomizer/README.md

 ## Contributing

+The code should be pretty straightforward to understand and modify.
 Feel free to open an issue or submit a pull request.